 Many mistakenly believe asbestos is a problem confined to such occupations as construction or shipbuilding.
-But in reality, asbestos exposure can happen anytime, to anyone, as this story on the United Kingdoms STV Web site demonstrates.
+But in reality, asbestos exposure can happen anytime, to anyone.

 In November 2012, Sandra Naylor, 50, was diagnosed with mesothelioma, the incurable asbestos-caused cancer.
 But Naylor had never worked around asbestos.
 “Doctors mentioned exposure to asbestos and we just looked at each other and Sandra was obviously distraught,” recounted her husband Iain Naylor.
 “She was trying to rack her brain thinking where that had come from.”
 As he put it: When we got the diagnosis we couldnt even spell mesothelioma at the time.